komodorio/helm-dashboard/README.md

 All the features of the tool can be discovered via our [features overview page](FEATURES.md).

-## Setup
+## Installation

 ### Standalone Binary

 Since version 1.0, the recommended install method is to just use standalone binary.
 It does not require Helm or kubectl to be installed.

 Download the appropriate [release package](https://github.com/komodorio/helm-dashboard/releases) for your platform, unpack it and just run `dashboard` binary from it.
+See below section for some more CLI parameters to use.

 ### Using Helm plugin manager